-Now this is a story all about how my life got switched, turned upside down and I’d like to take a minute, just sit right there.
+Now, this is a story all about how my life got switched, turned upside down and I’d like to take a minute, just sit right there.
 I’ll tell you how I became the owner of some storage under the stairs.

-We mainly used it for throwing our shoes under and hanging up our coats so it always looked a little untidy and unkempt and I knew the area would be perfect for storage!
+We mainly used it for throwing our shoes under and hanging up our coats so it always looked a little untidy and unkempt and I knew the area would be perfect for under stairs storage!

 How?
 I asked.
 We got it in there?!
 But I soon realised that we had the storage cupboard put in after moving all the furniture into the living room and now couldn’t manoeuvre it back out.

 The delivery men were about to take my new sofa away and I had to say NO!
 Over my dead body!
 The sofa stays, we will find a way.

 A quick phone call to my husband later, our carpenter friend popped over to our house in the early evening and began to rip out our under-stair storage cupboard.

-With a hallway full of dust, a sawed in half sofa on our front drive and coats piled up on the floor, I sat down that night on my comfortable new sofa and set about trying to decide what to do with the new open space in the hallway.
+With a hallway full of dust, a sawed-in half sofa on our front drive and coats piled up on the floor, I sat down that night on my comfortable new sofa and set about trying to decide what to do with the new open space in the hallway.

-A library and reading nook
+1. A library and reading nook

 I love the contrast of this dark custom-built library/bookcase but knew we probably wouldn’t have the room for the “reading area” of this mini library.

-Under-stair bookcase and seating area
+2. Under stair storage bookcase and seating area

 But it wasn’t very practical for our house when we already have enough seating areas and really needed somewhere to store our coats, bags and shoes.

-Small office space
+3. Small office space

-Somewhere to hang your coats and shoes
+4. Somewhere to hang your coats and shoes

 This is perfect and exactly what we probably needed, but I knew that with a busy household of four, this would look messy and out of control in no time!